rafaeloliveirarodrigues/Thesis/README.md

 # Thesis
-### The template used for this thesis can be found https://github.com/joaomlourenco/novathesis
+### The template used for this thesis can be found at https://github.com/joaomlourenco/novathesis